How to Include Your Accomplishments on Your Resume

 Your resume should not read like a set of job descriptions that convey only what your responsibilities were in past jobs.
-Instead, the focus should be on how you added value in your roles and made a difference to your department and organization.
+Instead, the focus should be on how you made a good impression at work and made a difference to your department and organization.

 Here are tips for incorporating accomplishments into your resume.
 Follow the process for each of the jobs you’ve held so you can highlight what you have achieved in each position on your resume.